prahladyeri/prahladyeri.github.io/_posts/2019-06-27-gh_announce-python-bot-posts-tweet-github-release.md

 ---
 layout: post
-title: "Announcing gh_announce - A python bot that posts a tweet each time you make a release on github"
+title: Announcing gh_announce - A python bot that posts a tweet each time you make a release on github
 tags: github twitter tweepy open-source python
 ---